dimagi/django-field-audit/README.md

 | `QuerySet.get_or_create()`    | Yes (via `QuerySet.create()`)
 | `QuerySet.update()`           | No
 | `QuerySet.update_or_create()` | Yes (via `QuerySet.get_or_create()` and `Model.save()`)

+#### Auditing Special QuerySet Writes

+Auditing for the four "special" QuerySet methods that perform DB writes (labeled **No** in the table above) _can_ be enabled.
+This requires three extra usage
+details:

+1. Enable the feature by calling the audit decorator specifying `@audit_fields(..., audit_special_queryset_writes=True)`.
+2. Configure the model class so its default manager is an instance of `field_audit.models.AuditingManager`.
+3. All calls to the four "special" QuerySet write methods require an extra `audit_action` keyword argument whose value is one of:
+   - `field_audit.models.AuditAction.AUDIT`
+   - `field_audit.models.AuditAction.IGNORE`

+**Important Note**: at this time, only the `QuerySet.delete()` "special" write method can actually perform change auditing when called with `audit_action=AuditAction.AUDIT`.
+The other three methods are currently not implemented and will raise `NotImplementedError` if called with that action.
+Implementing these remaining methods remains a task for the future, see **TODO** below.
+All four methods do support `audit_action=AuditAction.IGNORE` usage, however.

 ### Using with SQLite